kanata-pickleball/pickleball-beginner-class/week1.md

 # Week 1 – Introduction & Fundamentals

 ## Goal
-Understand the game and start rallying.
+Understand the game and start doing some game.

 ## Topics
 - Introduction to pickleball